2014 Emerald Supreme 12 Days/11 Nights

 Your tour starts at Dublin Airport with a transfer to your hotel between 7:00 am and 12:00 noon.
 If your flight arrives later, transfer to the hotel at your own expense.
 At 2:00 pm take a short ride through the Wicklow Mountains for a guided tour around Russborough House, noted for its art and photography collections.
-In the evening savor a welcome drink and head to O’Connell’s Restaurant for dinner with some live music.
+In the evening discuss your itinerary with your tour director and your fellow travelers over a welcome drink and you are free to dine independently.

 This morning tour central Dublin as you drive past Leinster House, the seat of government, and St. Stephen’s Green.
 Cross the River Liffey to see O’Connell Street and pause at the Famine Memorial.
 Walk through Trinity College to visit the Old Library where the priceless 8th century manuscript of the Book of Kells is housed.
-In the afternoon use included vouchers for an open-top bus tour with a visit to either Guinness Storehouse or Old Jameson Distillery for a tour and drink.
-The evening is free.
+In the afternoon use included vouchers for an open-top bus tour and a visit to Guinness Storehouse or Old Jameson Distillery for a tour and a drink.
+In the evening head out to O’Connell’s Restaurant for an elegant dinner with live music.

 Start your day with a jaunting car ride to Ross Castle, set on one of Killarney’s lakes.
 Then travel along the Ring of Kerry drive for breathtaking views of mountains and the Atlantic Ocean with plenty of stops to admire or photograph scenic vistas.
 Visit the Skellig Experience, which shows early Christian monastic life on the nearby rocky islands.
 Return through Sneem and pause at Moll’s Gap for panoramic views.
 Enjoy delicious cuisine at the award-winning Killeen House Restaurant.